 Substantially all domestic employees are covered by a defined contribution pension plan maintained by the Company.
-Effective December 31, 2003, the Company's defined benefit plan was frozen and no additional benefits will be accrued after that date.
+Effective December 31, 2003, the Company's defined benefit plan was frozen and no additional benefits have been accrued after that date.
 As a result, the accumulated benefit obligation and projected benefit obligation are equal.
 These frozen retirement income benefits are provided to employees under defined benefit pay-related and flat-dollar plans, which are noncontributory.
-In conjunction with the acquisition of Doble, the Company assumed responsibility for their defined benefit plan and has frozen the plan effective December 31, 2008 and no additional benefits will be accrued after that date.
+In conjunction with the acquisition of Doble, the Company assumed responsibility for their defined benefit plan and has frozen the plan effective December 31, 2008 and no additional benefits have been accrued after that date.
+Effective October 1, 2009, the Company's defined benefit plan and Doble's benefit plan were merged into one plan.
 The annual contributions to the defined benefit retirement plans equal or exceed the minimum funding requirements of the Employee Retirement Income Security Act or applicable local regulations.
 In addition to providing retirement income benefits, the Company provides unfunded postretirement health and life insurance benefits to certain retirees.
 To qualify, an employee must retire at age 55 or later and the employee's age plus service must equal or exceed 75.
 Retiree contributions are defined as a percentage of medical premiums.
 Consequently, retiree contributions increase with increases in the medical premiums.
 The life insurance plans are noncontributory and provide coverage of a flat dollar amount for qualifying retired employees.
 Effective December 31, 2004, no new retirees are eligible for life insurance benefits.